axiom-data-science/ciofs-fresh-hind-salinity-plots/README.md

 Made by Chang Liu, September 2024, for the CIOFS Freshwater project, then incorporated into the final report by Kristen Thyng.

 You can use the environment made for ciofs-skill-assessment.
+The report repository is at https://github.com/axiom-data-science/ciofs-freshwater-report.